WNEW-FM 102.7

 As usual, we've had to scope this aircheck so the copyright police don't come after us.
 So any jarring transitions that you hear are the result of that editing, not Lewis'.

 Although those who are into today's highly formatted radio would be disturbed by the diversity of sound here, it's one of the things that distinguished FM from AM radio of the day.
 It wasn't just that FM played album tracks--Classic Rock stations have given us that false impression.
 But having said that, the show does stand some criticism -- the space and mind trip it takes us on seems more suited to a very late night show than a hot holiday Saturday morning when people were getting ready for Memorial Day outings, the beach, etc. But in spite of that, it demonstrates just how important the DJ was in the days when they still had the freedom to create.
 And it also demonstrates something one could never get from an MP3 player, YouTube or Pandora.
-That differentiation could save broadcast radio, but today's radio management seems deaf to that concept.
+That differentiation could save broadcast radio, but today's radio management seems ignorant of that concept.

 AD: The Progressives